-Many nocturnes painted today have too broad of a value range to truly feel like a nocturne - the lightest lights often look like spotlights on canyon walls, not soft moonlight (I'm not addressing nocturnes with multiple light sources, like urban settings, just pure moonlight).
-Interestingly, nocturnes are not absolute darkness painted with the darkest pigments on your palette (even a quarter moon has light enough to see some things).
-Instead they're a little lighter, maybe in the range of 80-90% dark; but the lighter values are only slightly lighter.
+Many nocturnes painted today employ too much value contrast - the lightest lights often look like spotlights on canyon walls or trees, not soft moonlight.
+(Urban settings are obviously going to be different.)
+Interestingly, nocturnes are often not landscapes shrouded in absolute darkness painted with the darkest pigments; even a quarter moon has light enough to see some things.
+Instead they're a little lighter, maybe in the range of 80% dark; but the lighter values are only slightly lighter.

 Technology has helped advance nocturne painting.
 While artists working in previous centuries were extremely limited in how they could approach painting at night, today we have many different portable lighting options that make it possible to stand outdoors in moonlight and paint what we see.
 Despite this, painting moonlight on location is still considered something of an impossibility.

 Of course it isn't easy, but neither is painting during the day.
 How many tries did it take to come up with something you thought was successful when you started painting?
 It takes time and preparation to learn the approach.
-The challenge of painting nocturnes is the same as during the day: to paint what you see, not what you think you see.
-However, what we see at night is much different than what we see during the day, but since humans are (for the most part) diurnal, we tend to think of things in terms of daylight.
-Moonlight can often border on abstraction, but that's the appeal for me.
+Still, the challenge of painting nocturnes is the same as during the day: to paint what you see, not what you think you see.
+What we see at night is much different than what we see during the day, but since humans are (for the most part) diurnal, we tend to think of things in terms of daylight.
+Moonlight can often border on abstraction, but that's appealing to me.
 Everything can't be explained.
 Don't worry about the science behind it.
 A nocturne shouldn't be painted in the same way as something painted during the day.